VCE Proudly Supports our NEM customers by Offering More Benefits

 How does VCE’s cash-out work?

 Once a year, either at your PG&E true-up (if you’re being billed annually), or VCE’s cash-out in February (if you’re billed monthly), there is a calculation done on how many kWh you generated and used for the annual period.
 If you generated more than you used, VCE pays you the wholesale rate paid by PG&E, Net Surplus Compensation (NSC), plus a penny per kWh bonus!
-If you have less than $100 in wholesale credits, the credit balance simply rolls over on your bill to offset future usage.
-If you have over $100 in wholesale credits, we will write you a check and send it to your billing address, unless you choose to roll over your credits.
+The credit balance will be accounted for in a line item on your bill, and it simply rolls over on your bill to offset future usage, or any outstanding PG&E charges.

 Why don’t I receive the retail rate for electricity at cash-out or true-up?